How the Buron MCP server works

 Stateless by design

 Every request to the MCP server is independent.
 There's no session to manage, no connection to keep alive, and nothing to clean up.
 Your editor connects, makes a tool call, gets a response, and moves on.
-This means you can close and reopen your editor without losing anything.

 Was this page helpful?